How do you want to be represented?

 - Option 3 No Wards – 12 Councillors with a Mayor;

 - Option 4 Six (6) Wards with two (2) Councillors in each Ward with a Mayor; and

 - Option 5 Four (4) Wards with three (3) Councillors in each Ward with a Mayor.

 The community submissions that were received demonstrated a clear and strong preference to retain the existing composition and structure of the Council (Option 1), with this preference being underpinned by an expressed community desire to ensure that the Council retains local representation by members who know their local area.

 Draft Representation Review Report

-Following Stage One consultation, a Draft Representation Review Report (Report) discussing structure, composition and boundaries has been prepared for further community consideration (Stage 2 consultation).
-The Report has taken into consideration the proposed options presented as part of the Representation Options Paper at Stage One, the submissions received by our community, as well as all other relevant factors.
+Following Stage One consultation, a Draft Representation Review Report (Report) discussing structure, composition and boundaries was prepared for further community consideration (Stage 2 consultation).
+The Report took into consideration the proposed options presented as part of the Representation Options Paper at Stage One, the submissions received by our community, as well as all other relevant factors.

-We believe our Draft Representation Review Report (refer Part 1 and Part 2) reflects our communities desire and proposes to retain the existing composition and structure, being:
+We believe our Draft Representation Review Report (refer Part 1 and Part 2) reflected the desire of our community to retain the existing composition and structure, being:

 - A Mayor, elected from the Council area as a whole;